Dry Eye Consultation

 · Contact lens discomfort

 These blocked glands often become inflamed and infected.
-This is called blepharitis which can make your eyelids red, itchy, burning, sore or sting.
-In severe cases, your lashes may fall out, the eyelids become swollen and you can develop corneal ulcers and styes.
+This is called posterior blepharitis which can make your eyelids red, itchy, burning, sore or sting.
+In severe cases, when the lash follicles are also affected (anterior blepharitis), the eye lashes may fall out, the eyelids become swollen and you can develop corneal ulcers and styes.
 The symptoms can often be worse in the morning and when you wake up you may find your lids are stuck together.

 Paradoxically, watery eyes are often caused by the release of reflex tears due to the irritation caused by dry eye damage to the cornea.
 Reflex tears don’t provide a good, balanced tear film (unlike background tears).
 Often the eye is less well lubricated after a period of reflex tearing.